Sernftal tramway

-The Sernftal tramway (Sernftalbahn, SeTB) was an electrical narrow-gauge tramway in the Swiss canton of Glarus, which was operated by a private company.
-The line linked Schwanden railway station, on the Weesen to Linthal railway line, with communities in the valley of the Sernf river including Engi, Matt and Elm, where the line terminated.
+The Sernftal tramway (Sernftalbahn, SeTB) was an electric narrow-gauge tramway in the Swiss canton of Glarus, which was operated by a private company.
+The line linked Schwanden railway station, on the Weesen-Linthal railway line, with communities in the Sernf valley including Engi, Matt and Elm, where the line terminated.
 The line served a total of 13 stations, and its depot was situated at Engi-Vorderdorf, at roughly the half-way point of the line.

+History

 In 1879, the valley of the Linth river was connected to the Swiss railway network by the opening of the Weesen to Linthal line, but the side-valley of the Sernf river remained unserved.
 This impacted the local economy, and various proposals were brought forward to provide rail service to the Sernf valley.
-The eventual result was the Sernftal tramway, which opened on 8 June 1905.
+The eventual result was the Sernftal tramway, which opened on 7 August 1905.